How to troubleshoot security error codes on secure websites

 What does this error code mean?

-During a secure connection a website needs to provide a certificate issued by a trusted certificate authority in order to ensure that the user is connected to the intended target and the connection is encrypted.
-If you get a "Your connection is not secure" error page and see the error code "SEC_ERROR_UNKNOWN_ISSUER" or "MOZILLA_PKIX_ERROR_MITM_DETECTED" after you click on , it means that the certificate provided was issued by a certificate authority that is not known by Firefox and therefore cannot be trusted by default.
+During a secure connection, a website must provide a certificate issued by a trusted certificate authority to ensure that the user is connected to the intended target and the connection is encrypted.
+If you click the button on a "Warning: Potential Security Risk Ahead" error page and you see the error code SEC_ERROR_UNKNOWN_ISSUER or MOZILLA_PKIX_ERROR_MITM_DETECTED, it means that the provided certificate was issued by a certificate authority that is not known by Firefox and therefore cannot be trusted by default.

 The error occurs on multiple secure sites

 In case you get this problem on multiple unrelated HTTPS-sites, it indicates that something on your system or network is intercepting your connection and injecting certificates in a way that is not trusted by Firefox.
-This is indicated by "MOZILLA_PKIX_ERROR_MITM_DETECTED" if Firefox is able to detect that the connection is intercepted by a proxy.
 The most common causes are security software scanning encrypted connections or malware listening in, replacing legitimate website certificates with their own.
+In particular, the error code MOZILLA_PKIX_ERROR_MITM_DETECTED indicates that Firefox is able to detect that the connection is intercepted.

-In Avast security products you can disable the interception of secure connections:
+In Avast or AVG security products you can disable the interception of secure connections:

-- Open the dashboard of your Avast application.
+- Open the dashboard of your Avast or AVG application.

 See the Avast support article Managing HTTPS scanning in Web Shield in Avast Antivirus for details.
 More Information about this feature is available on this Avast Blog.